 Most people who are drawn to the calm of Ubud are in search of raw, organic food and an inviting yoga studio.
 We did that during our trip too.
-But when we read about an adventure through the hills by bike, we couldn’t resist the chance to jump in the saddle.
+But when we read about an adventure through the hills on an Ubud bike tour, we couldn’t resist the chance to jump in the saddle.

 Ubud is one of those places where you have everything within a relaxed arm’s reach, so it’s easy to ignore the surrounds.
 That’s where local guides can help – not just to show you where to go, but to facilitate the journey in the comfort that most of us are hoping for in a holiday.

 We were picked up by our guide from our hotel at about 8.30 am and began our climb up into the Ubud hills by car.
 We met our fellow bikers; a couple from New Zealand and another from Victoria on the journey.
 By the time we reached our first stop (about 20 minutes drive) we were well acquainted and eager to start exploring together.

 Related: Where to Stay in Ubud Bali

 A viewing platform overlooking the famous Bail rice terraces was the perfect place to start our adventure.
 A few tourist snaps later and we were back in the car for a few minutes before reaching the Manik Abian Bali Agriculture coffee plantation.

 Lead down a narrow path, past coffee plants and fruit trees, we were encouraged to feel and smell the spices the plantation uses in both their coffee blends and hand-made chocolate.
 The aromas of cinnamon, cloves, ginger and turmeric were a beautiful way to start our day immersed in local sights, smells and sounds.